Ask Slashdot: How Do You Best Protect Client Files From Wireless Hacking?

 Some PCs have a physical switch that turns off all the wireless.
 If you have one of those, switch it off.
 Files can be transferred over bluetooth, as well.

-unplug the antenna (Score:2)
+unplug the antenna (Score:3)

 Disconnect the antenna, disable the interface (Score:2)